cperezep/adventour/README.md

   class="composition__photo composition__photo--p1"
   src="img/nat-1.jpg">
 ```
-Use the width descriptor (300w, 1000w): Inform to the browser of the width of these images without having to download them to get access to the information.
+Use the **width descriptor** (300w, 1000w): Inform to the browser of the width of these images without having to download them to get access to the information.

-Sizes attr: Inform the browser about the approximate width of the image at different viewport width. i.e. In screen max-width: 900px the image will have width: 170px.
+**sizes attr**: Inform the browser about the approximate width of the image at different viewport width. i.e. In screen max-width: 900px the image will have width: 170px.
 With both information, the browser can figure out which is the perfect image to use for the current viewport width and the current display resolution.

 #### Density Switching